-It is not my contention that the courts are

-incapable of defending themselves from attack or, for that matter, as I said earlier, that it is the duty of an attorney to weigh into public debate every time any adverse comment concerning a judicial decision comes to light.

-It is not an understatement to say that our very system of government and the fundamental freedoms enjoyed by all citizens are at stake if the role of the judiciary is not properly protected.
+decision comes to light.
+It is not an understatement to say that our very system of government and the fundamental freedoms enjoyed by all citizens properly adverse incapable of defending themselves from attack or, for that matter, as I said earlier, that it is the duty of an attorney to weigh into public debate every time any concerning a judicial are at stake if the role of the judiciary is not protected.